flaviobarros/shinyExams/README.md

 ## TO DO

-* elimiate hardcoded templates
+  - eliminate hardcoded templates
-* better folder structure
+  - better folder structure
-* better layout
+  - better layout
-* advanced and begginer interface
+  - advanced and begginer interface